 On April 28, 2000, we acquired the Traffic Alert and Collision Avoidance System ("TCAS") product line from Honeywell for a purchase price of \$239.6 million in cash including expenses.
-In anticipation of the TCAS acquisition, on February 25, 2000, we entered into a Memorandum of Agreement with Thomson-CSF Sextant S.A., a subsidiary of Thomson-CSF, under which the parties agreed to create a limited liability corporation for TCAS, contribute 100% of the TCAS assets to be acquired from Honeywell to TCAS LLC, and sell a 30% interest in the TCAS LLC to Sextant for a cash purchase price equal to 30% of the final purchase price we paid to Honeywell for TCAS (approximately \$71.7 million).
+On March 29, 2001, we entered into a definitive agreement with Thales Avionics, a wholly owned subsidiary of Thales (formerly Thomson-CSF), for the TCAS LLC transaction.
+Under this agreement the parties agreed to create a limited liability corporation for TCAS, contribute 100% of the TCAS assets to be acquired from Honeywell to TCAS LLC, and sell a 30% interest in the TCAS LLC to Thales Avionics for a cash purchase price equal to 30% of the final purchase price we paid to Honeywell for TCAS (approximately \$71.7 million).
+The transaction is subject to regulatory approval.
 We will consolidate the financial statements of the TCAS LLC.
 We expect to complete this transaction during the first half of 2001.